 Our Analysis and Test Results

 The Eureka Curvy High Back chair offers undisputed comfort and durability.
 It was one of our favorite chairs that we tested, just behind our Editors' Choice winner, the ALPS Mountaineering King Kong.
 The only reason it did not receive a distinguishing reward was because of its disappointing armrests and its lack of a readily accessible cup holder.
 Its otherwise sound construction and completely supportive back won the vote of many testers and we highly recommend it for any outdoor use where its weight and bulk don't matter.

 Aha, the only metric that the Eureka did not excel in.
 The extra tall back of this chair significantly affected its portability.
 It weighs 12 lbs and is noticeably bulky to carry around.
-The REI Camp Stowaway Low is another model that is very comfortable and supportive like the Eureka, but is very portable.
+The REI Camp Stowaway Low is another model that is very comfortable and supportive like the Eureka, but is much more portable.
 If you are big on this quality but need a chair that carries and packs well, consider this as another possibility.

 The construction of this chair is excellent.
 All of the seams are reinforced and even the mesh material in the back of the chair feels more durable than the mesh other chair models like the Sport-Brella Recliner.
-The Eureka has a weight capacity of 300 lbs.
+The Eureka has an average weight capacity for traditional models of 300 lbs.

 Ease of Set-Up